 COMP= A character or numeric variable that contains the part number of the component.

 LEV= A numeric variable that contains the indenture level information.

 QTYPROD= A numeric variable that contains the quantity per product information.

-The following parameters specify the variables in the Indented BOM input data set that are used by the macro, if they can be found in the data set.

 QUANTITY= A numeric variable that contains the quantity per assembly information.
 This variable is only needed in creating the default drop variables.

-RID= Variables that contain product structure information, except for those specified in the COMP= or QUANTITY= parameters.
-These variables are only needed in creating the default drop variables.
+RID= Variables that contain product structure information, except for those specified in the default drop variables.

+COMP= or QUANTITY= parameters.
+These variables are only needed in creating the optional.

 DROP= Variables that you do not want to be included in the output data set.
-These variables are optional.
+These variables are indirectly, in the item identified by the Component variable.